peterchain7/Osint_tools/README.md

 [Hunter.io](https://hunter.io/)

-- [x] Email Hunter, Is an email search application that helps marketers find contact information for  domain 🌝.
+- [x] Email Hunter, Is an email search application that helps in Open source Intelligence also In information gathering by finding email address related to member of particular organization by searching using the company domain name.
+(It finds informations form different sources online) 🌝.

 [OSINT framework](https://osintframework.com/)